HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Homological Observation of Latent Embeddings

 \section{Homological Observation of Latent Embeddings}

 Our approach involves observing the behavior of neural networks through the lens of persistent homology.
-Persistent homology is an interesting tool for this application because it can \textit{summarize multi-scale structures in complex data, independent of the dimensionality, while being robust to certain types of noise.} We then construct several visualizations on top of persistent homology that are selected to reveal important structures in the neural network.
+Persistent homology is an interesting tool for this application because it can \textit{summarize multi-scale structures in complex data, independent of the dimensionality, while being robust to certain types of noise}~\cite{carlsson2009topology, edelsbrunner2010computational, cohen2007stability}.
+These properties are particularly relevant for neural network activation spaces, which are high-dimensional, exhibit complex non-linear structure arising from successive layer transformations, and may contain noise from training stochasticity or input perturbations.
+We empirically verify this robustness by repeating our analysis across 10 different probe-set samples, confirming that HOLE's topological conclusions are stable across random seeds (\cref{sec:stability_analysis}).
+We then construct several visualizations on top of persistent homology that are selected to reveal important structures in the neural network.